 Paratene's directing career had began back in the late 80s, with Te Moemoea, an episode in Māori anthology series E Tipu e Rea.
 It was based on a Patricia Grace short story about a rural couple who are inspired to place horseracing bets after a dream.
 Unusually it was made entirely in te reo Māori, and similcast on National Radio in English.
 Paratene wrote another episode in the E Tipu e Rea series: Variations on a Theme is based partly on his own school experiences, and deals with issues of Māori education.

-In the 90s, he spent four years as deputy chairman of the New Zealand Film Commission, and later relocated to Wellington to start three years teaching at drama school Toi Whakaari.
+In the 90s, he spent four years as deputy chairman of the NZ Film Commission, and later relocated to Wellington to do three years teaching at drama school Toi Whakaari.

 Docu-drama What Really Happened: Waitangi saw Paratene playing Ngā Puhi chief Te Kemera Kaiteke, uncle to Hone Heke.
 Paratene has also done acting stints on soap Shortland Street, and appeared in episodes of Mataku, Duggan and Xena: Warrior Princess, plus mockumentary Love Mussel (2001).
 His writing work includes hit musical Blue Smoke, and radio play The Proper Channels, which won him a Mobil Radio Award.

-At the close of 2012 he was made an Officer of the New Zealand Merit, the award noting his contributions across film, television and theatre.
+At the close of 2012 he was made an Officer of the New Zealand Merit.
+The award noted his contributions across film, television and theatre.

 Graham Adams, 'Down But Not Out in Ponsonby' (Review of The Insatiable Moon) - Metro, October 2010, page 120